dergoegge/nss-docs/source/nss/nss_sample_code/nss_sample_code_sample_2_initialization_of_nss/index.rst

       /* open terminal */
       input = fopen("/dev/tty", "r");
       if (input == NULL) {
-          PR_fprintf(PR_STDERR, "Error opening input terminal for read ");
+          PR_fprintf(PR_STDERR, "Error opening input terminal for read\n");
           return NULL;
       }

       /* we have no password, so initialize database with one */ PR_fprintf(PR_STDERR,
-          "Enter a password which will be used to encrypt your keys.
+          "Enter a password which will be used to encrypt your keys.\n" "The password should be at least 8 characters long,\n" "and should contain at least one non-alphabetic character.\n\n");
-   "
-          "The password should be at least 8 characters long, "
-          "and should contain at least one non-alphabetic character.

-   ");

       output = fopen("/dev/tty", "w");
       if (output == NULL) {
-          PR_fprintf(PR_STDERR, "Error opening output terminal for write ");
+          PR_fprintf(PR_STDERR, "Error opening output terminal for write\n");
           return NULL;
       }